 5MLD makes various changes to the currently in force Fourth Money Laundering Directive (4MLD).
 From a corporate transparency perspective, however, the key change is that member states will be required to make their registers of beneficial ownership of companies fully public.

-The UK's central register of beneficial ownership has already been public since June 2016, and since 2017 companies have had to update Companies House with changes to their own internal registers within 14 days: see our PSC registers briefing (June 2017).
+The UK's central register of beneficial ownership has already been public since June 2016, and since 2017 companies have had to update Companies House with changes to their own internal registers within 14 days: from our PSC registers briefing (June 2017).

 Impact on UK legislation?